2022 New York gubernatorial election: Democratic primary

-In early December, James withdrew her candidacy and chose to seek re-election as attorney general instead.
+In early December, James withdrew her gubernatorial candidacy and chose to seek re-election as attorney general instead.
 James' withdrawal from the race was seen as a positive development for Hochul, as James had been considered the second-strongest candidate in the race.
 The exit of James boosted the campaign of Williams, who became the only major candidate from New York City and the clear choice for the left wing of the Democratic Party.

 On February 17, 2022, at the New York State Democratic Convention, Hochul was selected as the preferred Democratic candidate for governor of New York in 2022.
 At the convention, Hochul received 85.6% of the weighted vote, while Williams received 12.5%.
-Neither Williams nor Suozzi received sufficient support to obtain automatic ballot access and force a primary election; however, both candidates were "expected to work the alternate method of gathering the 15,000 signatures to get on the ballot for the June primary".
+Neither Williams nor Suozzi received sufficient support to obtain automatic ballot access and force a primary election; however, both candidates later gathered sufficient signatures to qualify for the Democratic primary ballot.

-Although the candidates for governor and lieutenant governor are nominated separately, those running for governor may choose to endorse a candidate for lieutenant governor as their unofficial running mate; currently, all three have done so (Hochul had previously chosen Brian Benjamin, but switched to Antonio Delgado after Benjamin's arrest).

-Hochul won the primary by a large margin.
+On June 28, 2022, Hochul won the Democratic gubernatorial primary with 67.6% of the vote, defeating Williams (19.4%) and Suozzi (13.0%).